"Prosperity, as we know it,

 When Eric Stiller of Manhattan Kayak Co. introduced me to the sport of sea-kayaking on a dark, cold October day in 2003 — as the sole participant in his "Paddle Basics 1" class — my life changed.

-Since then, I’ve visited countries, islands, and coastlines with my three-piece kayak that I’d never have considered visiting otherwise.
-In some cases, like the 800-mile-long Patagonian archipelago between Puerto Chacabuco and Cape Horn, access would have been impossible without a kayak.
+Since then, I’ve visited countries, islands, and coastlines with my three-piece kayak that I’d never have considered visiting before.
+Because in some cases, like the 800-mile-long Patagonian archipelago between Puerto Chacabuco and Cape Horn, access would have been impossible without a kayak.
 But more importantly, kayaking itself became the initial spark to travel in the first place.

 Kayaking also sparked a deep interest in the natural phenomena I now witnessed firsthand and on eye-level from the seat of my kayak: Waves, currents, and weather systems — which led me to pursue a Master’s in Oceanography at Bangor University.